rks101/eglinux/README.md

 Using buffer overflow, if a remote user can get a shell /bin/sh executing some [shellcode](https://cocomelonc.github.io/tutorial/2021/10/09/linux-shellcoding-1.html), then what he can do - try to visualize using permissions of /bin/sh - specifically see the owner and all permissions.

-**Changing default permissions using umask**
+**Changing default permissions using `umask`**
 * umask is used to set default permissions for new files or directories to be created.
-* umask digits specify what permissions to be revoked from new files or directories.
+* umask digits specify what permissions are to be revoked from new files or directories.
 * Maximum permissions for a file are 666 and for a directory 777.
 * Now using a umask of 022, default permissions for a file are 644 (-rw-r--r--) and for a directory 755 (drwxr-xr-x).
 * Similarly, umask 002 will grant files 664 (-rw-rw-r--) and to directories 775 (drwxrwxr-x) permissions.
-* type umask on bash prompt to get current umask value, ignore leading zeros except rightmost 3 digits
+* Type `umask` on bash prompt to get current umask value, ignore leading zeros except rightmost 3 digits
-* with umask in four digits, leading digit 4, 2, 1 have special meaning.
+* With umask in four digits, leading digits 4, 2, 1 have special meaning.
 4xxx SUID bit set, 2xxx SGID bit set, 1xxx sticky bit set (they are different)
 * umask can be set in /etc/profile for all users or in ~/.bashrc for a user by adding one line
 ```
 umask 022